fabiancruzcs/fabiancruzcs/README.md

 # 👋 Hi, I'm Fabian! <br> <sub>*A SOC Analyst enthusiast*</sub>

 Welcome to my portfolio!
 Here, I showcase what I learn through hands-on experience.
-Driven by my passion for cybersecurity, I tackle various projects to deepen my understanding of intricate concepts and technologies.
-I strongly believe the best way to learn is by doing, and this space highlights my journey and growth in the tech world.</br>
+The best way to learn is by doing, and this space highlights my journey and growth in the tech world.</br>

 🎯 Obsessed with the blue-teaming aspect of security. <br>
 👯 Happy to collaborate on cybersecurity projects or related domains. <br>